 Taylor's team also provided prosthetic effects for some of the nastier moments of Once Were Warriors, and Scott Reynolds chiller The Ugly.
 The latter won Taylor his second design award at the NZ Film and Television Awards (Braindead being the first).

-In 1995 the Workshop team created a wealth of ambitious effects for Jackson's big-budget ghost comedy The Frighteners, including miniature townscapes and an animatronic ghost dog.
-Some of their creations did not make the CGI-heavy final cut, though they can be found on the extended edition Frighteners DVD.
+In 1995 the workshop team created a wealth of ambitious effects for Jackson's big-budget ghost comedy The Frighteners, including miniature townscapes and an animatronic ghost dog (some of their creations did not make the CGI-heavy final cut; they can be glimpsed on the extended edition Frighteners DVD.)

-In 2008 Taylor, Tania Rodger and Baynton set up Pukeko Pictures.
-The company's slate also includes a remake of beloved 60s puppet series Thunderbirds, using a combination of models and CGI animation.
+In 2008 Taylor, Tania Rodger and Baynton set up Pūkeko Pictures.
+The company's slate included a new version of beloved 60s puppet series Thunderbirds.
+Lasting three seasons, the show used a combination of models and CGI animation.

 Sources include